TDiR: Transformer based Diffusion for Image Restoration Tasks: Conclusion

 \section{Conclusion}

 In this paper, we trained and tested a transformer-based diffusion model on three image restoration tasks: denoising, deraining, and underwater reconstruction.
-Our model demonstrated improvements over existing methods, achieving the highest PSNR and SSIM for underwater reconstruction on the UIEB dataset, as well as the best UIQM on the Test-60 dataset, indicating high fidelity and perceptual quality.
-In denoising, our model outperformed others at various noise levels.
+Our model demonstrated improvements over existing methods, achieving the highest PSNR and SSIM for underwater reconstruction on the UIEB dataset, and the best UIQM on the Test-60 dataset, indicating high fidelity and perceptual quality.
+In denoising, our model outperformed other models across a range of noise levels.
 Additionally, our model surpassed other state-of-the-art methods on the Rain100L dataset for image deraining.
 These results illustrate the model's effectiveness in restoring image quality across different scenarios.
+Although the model performs reliably on denoising, deraining, and underwater enhancement, its ability to generalize varies across degradation types.
+Certain challenging conditions, such as low-depth underwater scenes or mixed and unclear degradations, can degrade performance, and task-specific fine-tuning may yield additional improvements in such cases.
+Additionally, we acknowledge practical challenges, including the computational cost of transformer-based diffusion models, sensitivity to hyperparameters, and the risk of patch-based artifacts.